Preparing for the New Payday Super Legislation

 Many employers have a manual process for paying super.
 New staff often choose a super fund via a paper-based standard choice form and the information is entered into payroll manually.
 When it’s time to pay super, employers will employers extract a file from payroll and load the information into a super fund portal.
 STP reporting may then be completed separately after all of these steps.

-However, using foundU's payroll software you can already pay super with every pay cycle or at a cadence that suits your business.
+In contrast, if you use foundU's payroll software, you can already pay super with every pay cycle or at a cadence that suits your business.
 You can also:

 Once you have a combined payroll and super system, you can save time, pay with precision, provide greater employee satisfaction, achieve better compliance by reducing room for error, and enhance your reporting capabilities.